polybar/polybar/README.md

 If you are using **Ubuntu** 20.10 (Groovy Gorilla) or later, you can install polybar using `sudo apt install polybar`.
+Note that using apt does not produce the default config file at /etc. You may have to [compile it manually](https://github.com/polybar/polybar/wiki/Compiling) if you want this

 If you are using **Arch Linux**, you can install [polybar](https://archlinux.org/packages/extra/x86_64/polybar/) to get the